 We are your local Corvette Restoration Shop.
 With over 70 years experience on Corvettes, and competitive rates, you should be choosing us for any work you need done!
 Whether it's paint, body or mechanical work WE DO IT ALL.
-We also have one of the largest NOS and Used Corvette parts inventories in the country.
+We also have one of the largest NOS Corvette parts inventories in the country.

 Call us at 1-800-752-3188 or 989-249-1100